 I believe in God, the Father Almighty, Creator of heaven and earth; and in Jesus Christ, His Son, our Lord; who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was Crucified, died and was buried.
 He descended into hell; the third day He rose again from the dead; He ascended into heaven and sits at the right hand of God, the Father Almighty, from thence He shall come to judge the living and the dead.
 I believe in the Holy Spirit, the holy Catholic Church, the communion of Saints, the forgiveness of sins, the resurrection of the body, and life everlasting.
 Amen.

 The Apostles' Creed is the oldest Christian profession of faith and dates to the 1st century AD.
-According to tradition, the prayer of the "Apostle's Creed" was given to the Church by the Apostles themselves, probably at the Council of Jerusalem in 49/50 AD or shortly after.
-Since the Apostles were by birth a product of the Old Covenant Church, it was natural for them to want a new summary statement of personal belief similar to the Old Covenant Shema which begins: "Hear, O Israel: YHWH is our God; YHWH is One", or the cultic credo associated with the renewal of the covenant with the generation of the conquest of Canaan found in Joshua 24:2-13.
+According to tradition, the Church received the prayer of the "Apostle's Creed" from the Apostles themselves, probably at the Council of Jerusalem in 49/50 AD or shortly after.
+Since the Apostles were by birth a product of the Old Covenant Church, it was natural for them to want a new summary statement of personal belief.
+They would have wanted a prayer similar to the Old Covenant Shema which begins: "Hear, O Israel: YHWH is our God; YHWH is One," or the cultic credo associated with the renewal of the covenant with the generation of the conquest of Canaan found in Joshua 24:2-13.
 The traditional word to describe such a summary statement of this kind is symbolum in Latin (in the Greek symblon).
 Rufinus of Aquileia (d.
-410), whose commentary on the Apostles' Creed is the earliest surviving such work, wrote that the Apostles' Creed was referred to as a symbolum because it is like the passwords (symbola distincta) that military commanders gave to their troops to identify themselves to each other and to be distinguished from the enemy.
+410) commentary on the Apostles' Creed is the earliest surviving such work.
+He wrote that early Christians referred to the Apostles' Creed as a symbolum because it is like the passwords (symbola distincta) that military commanders gave to their troops to identify themselves to each other and distinguish them from the enemy.
 Therefore, he wrote, the Apostles' Creed was thought of as a symbol of faith whereby Christians safely identified themselves to one another.
-It is for this reason that even today in the Latin Church the Apostles' Creed is called the Symbolum Apostolicum.
+It is for this reason that, even today in the Latin Church, the Apostles' Creed is called the Symbolum Apostolicum.

-The Apostles' Creed continues to be considered a summary statement of the Apostles' faith, as taught to them by Jesus and witnessed by them in their experience of the mission of the Messiah.
+The Apostles' Creed is still considered a summary statement of the Apostles' faith, as taught to them by Jesus and as they shared with others in their experience in continuing the mission of the Messiah.
 It is a declaration of what we profess to believe as New Covenant Christians and is the ancient baptismal symbol of the Church of Rome.
 St. Ambrose described the Apostles Creed as "the Creed of the Roman Church, the See of Peter, the first of the Apostles, to which he brought the common faith" (St. Ambrose, Explanatio Symboli 7).